stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 3 : ChatGPT Interface
-Features/Buttons avilable in [ChatGPT](https://chatgpt.com/) tool (without paid or in free version) : (all the following have their own shortcut keys)
+Features/Buttons available in [ChatGPT](https://chatgpt.com/) tool (without paid or in free version) : (all the following have their own shortcut keys)
   - Can create a 'New chat'.
   - Can do '🔍Search chat' or search any old chat conversation quickly.
   - Can access [🖼ChatGPT Image Library](https://chatgpt.com/library) to generate any image.
 And it also keep tracks/records of our all past generated images, so if required any past generated images then we can access from here anytime.